How to make AI in Python

 print(forecast[['ds', 'yhat', 'yhat_lower', 'yhat_upper']].tail(3))

-The code prepares a pandas DataFrame with two specific columns: ds for dates and y for the values you want to predict.
-This structure is a requirement for using Prophet.
-The model then uses this data to learn patterns.
+This code showcases a standard forecasting workflow with Prophet.
+It starts by preparing a pandas DataFrame with two specific columns: ds for dates and y for the values you want to predict.
+The process is straightforward:

 Optimizing model hyperparameters with Optuna